 October 17, 2020 5 min read

 A lack of ‘self-care’ can often be the cause for these run-down feelings.
-If you’re always bustling from A to B, grabbing snacks on the go, staying up late to finish work proposals or getting stressed about the number of social events you’ve packed into the weekend - chances are the lack of quality sleep, poor diet and stress will eventually catch up with you.
-Even if you feel like you’re trying your best.
+If you’re always bustling from A to B, grabbing snacks on the go, staying up late to finish work proposals or getting stressed out about the number of social events you’ve packed into the weekend - chances are the lack of quality sleep, poor diet and stress will eventually catch up with you.* Even if you feel like you’re trying your best.

 Meditation, Yoga Practise, Exercise Regime